medic/cht-docs/content/en/apps/guides/security/securely-onboarding-users-at-scale.md

 CHT administrators have the ability to create and delete users and push new configurations to the CHT so they should take extra precautions in managing their password.
 They should use a [strong passphrase](https://en.wikipedia.org/wiki/Passphrase) (instead of a password) that is unique to their CHT login.
 They should use a [password manager](https://en.wikipedia.org/wiki/Password_manager) to store this password.

+### Secure passwords

+When generating passwords for CHWs, do not use a formula which repeats itself (eg `password123` for user A, `password234` for user B etc.).
+Do not use the CHW's username, email or phone number in the password.
+Train CHWs to not re-use passwords.
+If you would like reference application to see how to code secure generation, please see `generatePassword()` in the [CHT Core scripts directory](https://github.com/medic/cht-core/blob/master/scripts/bulk-password-update-export.js).
+This will generate a truly random 14 character password with uppercase (`A-Z`), lowercase (`a-z`), numerical (`0-9`) and one special character (`-`).
+To generate an easier to remember, type and speak over a phone, consider using [Diceware passphrases](https://en.wikipedia.org/wiki/Diceware).
+For added accessibility, use a word list from the CHWs native language if it is not English.
+This will make the words more failure, easier to spell and more likely to be remembered.

 By following these steps, unauthorized people are less likely to be able to access administrator accounts.

 ## Spreadsheet use